pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 5. `this.dispatchEvent({ type: 'childadded', child })` — `childadded` event fires on the parent.

 When an `added` listener fires, `child.parent` is already set and `child` is already in `parent.children`.

+`childadded` fires only on the direct parent.
+There is no event bubbling in `EventDispatcher`.
+The scene root does NOT receive `childadded` when an object is added to an intermediate parent already in the scene.

 ### Object3D.remove() — event timing